mansim07/dataplex-labs/lab1/README.md

         ```

         Now both the commands should execute successfully.
-This shows how using a single security policy we are able to manage the access to both the GCS buckets as well BQ datasets.
+This shows how using a single Dataplex security policy we are able to manage the access to both the GCS buckets as well BQ datasets.

 ### **Sub Task 2: Grant the Credit card analytics consumer sa read access to the Customer Data product zone.
 For this we will use the "Secure" functionality to the apply policy.**